Mirror symmetry for very affine hypersurfaces: Microlocalizing Bondal's correspondence

 For the remaining components, note that since each has already wrapped around at least once in some direction, they are invariant along the line spanned by some extremal ray of the dual cone to $\sigma$ inside $\Hom(\ZZ \sigma, \RR/\ZZ)$.
 It follows that their Fourier transform is supported on the face of $\sigma$ annihilated by that ray; hence the restriction of such a component to $-\sigma^\circ$ is zero.

-Finally, for the Homs, the above statement follows from the fact that $\NN^k$ grading coming from counting wrapping is identified with the natural gradings on $k[\tau^\vee]$, $k[(\tau/\sigma)^\vee]$, etc, as in \cite[Prop 2.3]{Tr}. \end{proof}
+Finally, for the Homs, the above statement follows from the fact that $\NN^k$ grading coming from counting wrapping is identified with the natural gradings on $k[\tau^\vee]$, $k[(\tau/\sigma)^\vee]$, etc., as in \cite[Prop 2.3]{Tr}. \end{proof}

 In words: Bondal's correspondence intertwines the pullback $i_\sigma^*$ with the microlocalization $m_\sigma$, at least as far as $A_\Sigma$ and $B_\Sigma$ are concerned.
-Using the generation result of \cite{Ku} (and noting again Lemma \ref{lem:freecoherence}), this can be extended to the larger categories.
+By Theorem \ref{thm:Kuwagaki}, (and noting again Lemma \ref{lem:freecoherence}), this can be extended to the larger categories.

-\begin{remark} In \cite{FLTZ2, Tr} a functoriality statement is established for certain toric morphisms of toric varieties; however, the inclusion of an orbit closure is not a toric morphism.
-Pushforward and pullback along this morphism can be realized by correspondences of toric morphisms, but even these toric morphisms do not satisfy the hypotheses of that functoriality result. \end{remark}
+\begin{remark} In \cite{FLTZ2, Tr} a different functoriality statement is established, which however does not apply to the case of an inclusion of a toric divisor.
+Their result concerns morphisms which, on the A-side, can be described in terms of just sheaves on the base manifold, rather than in terms of microlocalization. \end{remark}